tytydraco/yessleep/out/This_music_sample_came_from_the_last_place_I_expected_it_to_come_from_and_it_was_horrible.md

 A week later, a package arrived at my door.
 No return address.
 Inside was an old VHS tape with **The Forgotten Symphony** scrawled in red marker.

 I had to borrow a VHS player from a thrift store just to watch it.
 When I pressed play, the screen was black for a long time—then, grainy film footage.
+It looked 70s ish in quality, although I don't know for sure

 A dimly lit room.
 A lone chair in the center.